Monsuroh-01/MEX-Bank-Customers-Churn-Analysis-using-Excel/README.md

   <img width="632" height="287" alt="Mex customers behaviour" src="https://github.com/user-attachments/assets/e4de6668-436d-47ba-88ac-720c630b90c1" />

-* Customers with inactive accounts and without credit cards have higher churn
+* Customers without credit cards have higher churn
-* Customers who interact with the least products churned more
+* Customers who interact with the least (1) products churned more, and all customers who interacted with all four products also churned.
 * Customers with high account balance, and have spent more than 6 years with the bank churned more which could be a result of poor service attitude or inappropriate staff conduct.
 * The fair (580-669) and poor (300-579) credit scores bands churned more.